10 Best Things to Do in Koh Samui, Thailand (Top Day Trips & Attractions)

 ⚠️The second waterfall is quite dangerous and not suitable for young children.

-The first waterfall is surrounded by large boulders, which you can jump off into the water.
-The water looks brown and murky but it is actually fresh clean water and you are perfectly safe to swim in it.
+The water looks brown and murky, which we found a bit off-putting (wondering what lies beneath!) but the locals reassured us that it’s actually fresh clean water and you’re perfectly safe to swim in it.
 A great place to take a refreshing dip from the heat.

 🌟 It is free to enter the waterfalls and parking is 60 Baht.